olendorf/learning_latex/_slides/welcome.md

 ---

-order: 1
+order: 10

 ---

-## Welcome

-Welcome to Apprentice and the jekyll-reveal.js example presentation.
+## Welcome to Learning LaTeX

+- Please login to overleaf.com
+- Use the Google sign in with your NCSU credentials